Anankin12/CloudProject2023/Report.md

 Seeing that trying to load with the 1 GB files completely broke the test, this time the mixed load test excludes the big file upload task, which result in a test that is no different from the first three: about the same performance but no failures at all.

-It seems that having more instances - even running on the same machine, sharing the same resources - provides better reliability, even if not better peroformance.
+It seems that having more instances—even running on the same machine and sharing the same resources—provides better reliability, even if not better performance.